Zantemann/register_app/Security.md

 **Security**:

 - User inputs are sanitized and validated before being saved to the database to prevent injection attacks and ensure data integrity.
+- Phone number validation uses the trusted and widely used libphonenumber-js library.
 - Users can only access and edit their own data and the data of their additional guests.
 - Access to the database is restricted to authorized services, ensuring that only authenticated and authorized operations are performed.